 - Signage installation target was 200 sites with more than 400 signs.
-There are 216 sites with 409 signs. - In this reporting period, no additional signs were placed. - All other signs reviewed by field staff during their regular duties throughout the year.
-No repairs found necessary in this reporting period.
-Signs that are not gotten to are being viewed on Google street view for condition - Signage increases public awareness. - Private organizations have been placing "adopt a river" signs along the Shiawassee.
+There are 216 sites with 409 signs. - In this reporting period, no additional signs were placed. - In the past, Staff used field verification, but we decided to do a complete Google street view survey of all the sign locations.
+This permit cycle, 134 damaged or missing signs were identified.
+Some damaged signs are still readable.
+Replacement of signs that need it will begin spring 2025. - Signage increases public awareness. - Private organizations have been placing "adopt a river" signs along the Shiawassee.